A Complete Guide on How to Create an Animated Text Video

 Why Is Video Content Important?

-Ever since people have been uploading videos on the web, they’ve been experimenting and reinventing the format time and time again.
-Think of the boom of YouTube and Vine a while ago, these video-centered platforms changed the game.
+Ever since people have been uploading videos on the web, they’ve been experimenting and reinventing the format multiple times.
+Think of the boom of YouTube and Vine a while ago; these video-centered platforms changed the game.
 Even though the latter is no longer active, it became the staple of quick video content.
-Now, we can enjoy something similar with Snapchat and Instagram Stories.
+Now, we can enjoy something similar to Snapchat and Instagram Stories.

-Facebook video garners triple the engagement and 1,200 percent more shares than text and image posts combined.
-People are very visual and watch videos to be entertained, inspired, and to learn and discover new things.
+Facebook video garners triple the engagement and 1,200% more shares than text and image posts combined.
+It’s no secret that people are very visual and watch videos to be entertained, inspired, and to learn and discover new things.

-Motion graphics have been used in videos for a number of reasons, including:
+Motion graphics have been used in videos for many reasons, including:

 - They turn plain information into appealing and enticing content.

-- Can be used for an educational purpose.
+- Also, it can be used for educational purposes.

 - Animated videos look sophisticated and elegant.